 On the night she broke up with her police officer boyfriend, Michelle O'Connell was found dead from a gunshot in the mouth.
 Next to her was her boyfriend’s semi-automatic service pistol.
 The sheriff's office ruled it suicide -- but was it?
 FRONTLINE and The New York Times investigate what can go wrong when the police are faced with domestic violence allegations within their own ranks.

 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
 Major funding for FRONTLINE is provided by John D. and Catherine T. MacArthur Foundation.
-Additional funding is provided by the Ford Foundation, the Park Foundation, The John and Helen Glessner Family Trust, the Heising-Simons Foundation and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.
+Additional funding is provided by the Ford Foundation, the Park Foundation, The John and Helen Glessner Family Trust and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.

 Upgrade Your Viewing Experience

 This video is available to CallSign viewers with a Passport account.
 Passport gives you access to a wealth of premium content not previously available online, including full seasons of your favorite shows.